 Bibby Gignilliat, Mixed Media Artist

 Turning her adult creative talents toward cooking, Bibby became a marketing manager for Williams-Sonoma, and then decided to go to culinary school.
-From there she offered interactive cooking classes which evolved into the company, Parties That Cook, with satellite office in Chicago, Seattle and Portland.
-The business was successful, but Bibby had an epiphany when, as a panelist at the Sloan School of Management at MIT.
-She heard her company described as a lifestyle business.
-"I realized I had been pushing so hard, that I had left my own lifestyle behind.
-And I had forgotten what I liked to do.”
+She started offering corporate teambuilding events in the kitchen which evolved into Parties That Cook, with satellite offices in Chicago, Seattle, and Portland.
+The business was successful, but Bibby had an epiphany when, as a panelist at the Sloan School of Management at MIT, she heard her company described as a “lifestyle business.”
+“I realized I had been pushing so hard, that I had left my own lifestyle behind.
+I had forgotten what I loved.”
 And what she liked to do was paint.

-Coming full circle, Bibby sold the business and shifted her focus to becoming a full-time mixed media artist, living and working in Sausalito, CA. She is unconstrained by the formal training of art school and has studied with Nicholas Wilton, Michael Cutlip, Michael Shemchuk, Mark Eanes, Heather Wilcoxon, Leslie Allen, Louise Victor and Carl Heyward.
+Coming full circle, Bibby sold the business and shifted her focus to becoming a full-time mixed media artist, working at the ICB Building in Sausalito, CA. She is self-taught and now teaches in her studio and has an on-line class with over 800 people from around the world.